STARSET-Mirror/starset-wiki/en/roadmap.md

 We currently support the following language(s) except ones that are primarily supported:
 - `English`

-We also plan to provide support for the following language(s):
 - `Chinese (Traditional)`

 # Appearance Customization & Integrations